The Ghosts of Fairmont Banff Springs

 Sam the Bellman

 Stories of Sam McCAuley, a genial old Scotsman who was head bellman during the sixties and seventies, have been circulating around the hotel since his passing in 1975.
 Supposedly, Sam is a helpful sort of spirit, and most stories involving him mention some service he’s provided to staff or guests.
 One incident involved two elderly women calling the bell desk for assistance after they found their key would not work.
 The regular bellman was occupied with other duties and didn't respond for 15 minutes.
 By the time he arrived at their door, it was unlocked.
 One of the women said an older bellman in a plaid jacket, matching Sam's description exactly, had helped them.
 Other stories including guests seeing Sam haunting his old office (now a guest room) on the mezzanine floor as well as seeing apparitions and feeling cold spots on the sixth, seventh or ninth floors of the hotel.

-While they’d rather not mention room numbers, there are specific rooms that staff say is hard to keep booked.
+While they’d rather not mention room numbers, there are specific rooms that staff say are haunted.
 Guests have reported having the pillows yanked out from under their heads while they slept or even being pushed off the bed by some unseen entity.
 Whatever spirits haunt this room, it’s safe to say that if they can’t rest in peace, they want to make sure you won’t either.